jedi-academy/learn-4711/data/labs/lab07.md

 tables.
 Put that in the <code>data</code> folder of your project, and delete the original starter SQL from that folder.
 The first job in this lab will help you with that.

+Make sure that your source code is formatted with proper indentation, for improved readability.
+In NetBeans, this would be done by `alt-shift-F` with a source file open and selected.

 It is now time
 to merge the develop branch into the master branch,